Our Lights in a Real Home (My Home!)

 Outdoor Lights

 Let’s start outside.
 We have three lights out front: a wall light over the garage, a hanging light over the front door area and another wall light right next to the front door.
 They had all seen better days and were too small.
-(With outdoor lights, you want to go on the bigger side because you’ll see these lights from the street.)
+(With outdoor lights, go on the bigger side because you’ll see these lights from the street.)

 Now, the after.